KUDL

 KUDL (106.5 FM) is a radio station in Sacramento, California.
 Owned by Audacy, Inc., it broadcasts a Top 40 (CHR) format branded as 106-5 The End.
-Its studios are located in Foothill Farms (with a Sacramento address) and its transmitter is in Folsom.
+Its studios are located in Roseville, California and its transmitter is in Folsom.

 History

 Beautiful music: 1957-1967

 The 106.5 frequency in Sacramento signed on in 1957 with the call letters KJML, which adopted a number of format changes before settling with the beautiful music format, commonly identified as "instrumental elevator music."

 Progressive rock: 1967-1977

 In 1967, KJML featured a brokered, block-programmed format.
 KJML featured the first "Underground/Progressive Rock" programming in Sacramento commercial radio. beginning in late 1967.
 Carey Nosler had a 9PM to Midnight shift each weekday evening from 9:00 PM until Midnight, where he played freeform Rock-based music on his "Fantasy Machine" program.
 Nosler continued with the program until he joined KZAP in November 1968, which became Sacramento's first full-time Progressive Rock station.
 Nosler continued at KZAP in various capacities until the mid-1970s, when he migrated to television and became a national advocate of natural foods, health and nutrition.